SaniyaKhullar/NetREm/README.md

              ["TF2", "TF3"], ["TF2", "TF4"], ["TF2", "TF5"], ["TF3", "TF4"], ["TF3", "TF5"]]

 beta_network_val = 3
-# by default, cv_for_alpha is False, so alpha_lasso_val will be specified for the alpha_lasso parameter.
+# by default, model_type is Lasso, so alpha_lasso_val will be specified for the alpha_lasso parameter.
+(Otherwise, if model_type is LassoCV, alpha_lasso is determined by cross-validation on training data).
 alpha_lasso_val = 0.01

 # Building the network regularized regression model: